Nimrodda/flutter_nsd/README.md

 this [video](https://developer.apple.com/videos/play/wwdc2020/10110/).

 *Note that you don't need to worry about modifying `Info.plist` if you are just testing with a simulator.*

+## Note about Windows

+Windows does not have native support for MDNS, therefore it is implemented using the https://github.com/mjansson/mdns library which implements MDNS using sockets.
+The library will return separate results for ipv4 and ipv6.

+The current implementation will send MDNS multicast every 10 seconds until stopped.

+Due to the native socket calls, any app using this plugin on windows will trigger a dialog from Windows to allow network access on the first launch.

 ## License